CortexIntelligentAutomation/docs/content/en/docs/2025.7/getting-started/on-premise/add-observability-to-innovation/Grafana/install-loki/install-loki.md

 ## Install Grafana Loki

-1. Download [Grafana Loki 3.0.0][] archive.
+1. Download [Grafana Loki 3.5.5][] archive.
-1. Extract content of the downloaded archive to a suitable location, e.g. `C:\Program Data\Cortex\Observability\Loki`.
+1. Extract content of the downloaded archive to a suitable location, e.g. `C:\ProgramData\Cortex\Observability\Loki`.
 1. Download the [Grafana Loki Install.zip][] archive and extract its contents alongside the previously extracted Grafana Loki `loki-windows-amd64.exe`.
 This archive contains the `loki-local-config.yaml` configuration file, [NSSM][] (the Non-Sucking Service Manager program) and PowerShell scripts to help manage Grafana Loki as a Windows service.
 1. Run Windows PowerShell as Administrator.
-1. Change the location to where all the files were extracted to in step 2, e.g. `cd "C:\Program Data\Cortex\Observability\Loki"`.
+1. Change the location to where all the files were extracted to in step 2, e.g. `cd "C:\ProgramData\Cortex\Observability\Loki"`.
 1. Execute the `.\Install-Loki.ps1` command to install the downloaded Grafana Loki `loki-windows-amd64.exe` as a service.
 1. Execute the `.\Start-Loki.ps1` command to start the Grafana Loki service.